In this section

 Failure to carry out a suitable and sufficient risk assessment and put in place sufficient control measures to manage the risk may be considered a breach of health and safety law.

-Your risk assessment will help you decide if you have done everything you need to.
+Your risk assessment will help you decide whether you have done everything you need to.
 The Health and Safety Executive (HSE) has interactive tools to support you.

 You should also consider the security implications of any decisions and control measures you intend to put in place.
 Any revisions could present new or altered security risks you may need to mitigate.